-At the New School, Professor Gershberg has been active in several areas.
-He teaches the Urban Program's core course in Public Finance and Fiscal Management, and electives in Public Education Policy, Education and International Development and Comparative Education.
-He has taught the Laboratory in Issue Analysis, Capital Markets and Development Finance, Doctoral Research Workshop, Making a Difference: Global, Organizational, and Individual Perspectives on Change; and Government-NGO Relations in Mexico (with an international field trip).
-He has directed the community development finance lab, chaired the Middle States accreditation sub-committee on Budget and Finance, and served as Special Advisor to the Provost for Faculty and Curricular Affairs.
-For 8 years he organized Milano’s Wednesday Faculty Seminar Series.
-In 2006 he was chosen to deliver the New Schools Aims of Education Address at convocation, and in 1999 he received the University Distinguished Teaching Award.
+At The New School, Gershberg has been active in several areas.
+He teaches the Public and Urban Policy program's core course Public Finance and Fiscal Management and electives including Public Education Policy, Education and International Development, and Comparative Education.
+He has taught the Laboratory in Issue Analysis Capital Markets and Development Finance; Doctoral Research Workshop; Making a Difference: Global, Organizational, and Individual Perspectives on Change; and Government-NGO Relations in Mexico (with an international field trip).
+He has directed the community development finance lab, chaired the Middle States accreditation sub-committee on Budget and Finance, and served as special advisor to the Provost for Faculty and Curricular Affairs.
+For eight years, he organized Milano’s Wednesday Faculty Seminar Series.
+In 2006, he was chosen to deliver The New School's Aims of Education Address at Convocation, and in 1999 he received the University Distinguished Teaching Award.

 PhD, Regional Science, University of Pennsylvania